Is-it-lit-mega-project/meta-data/README.md

   * interests to include, ranked
   * max/min of positive/negative relationships or total score
   * sensible defaults for party, all counts in form are displayed as a range based on number possible
-  * submission of form leads to PArty Suggestino PAge
+  * submission of form leads to Party Suggestion Page
 * party suggestion page
   * editable list of all recommended attendees
   * form to add details about quest, date location etc